Spatial-Data-Science-and-GEO-AI-Lab/StreetView-NatureVisibility/README.md

     - Road Centers Identification: The segmentation is analyzed to identify road centers, determining the suitability of the image for further analysis.

     - Cropping for Analysis: If road centers are found and the image is panoramic, additional cropping is performed based on the identified road centers.
 Otherwise, the original image and segmentation are used without modification.

-    - GVI Calculation: The Green View Index (GVI) is calculated for all segmentations, representing the percentage of vegetation visible in the analyzed images.

-3. Results Collection: The GVI results, along with the is_panoramic flag and error flags, are collected for each image.
-The results are written to a CSV file, with each row corresponding to a point in the GeoDataFrame, as soon as a thread finishes its task.

 ```python
 results = download_images_for_points(features_copy, access_token, max_workers, place, file_name)
 ```

+### Step 4.
+Calculate GVI
+After each image is cleaned and processed following the previous described steps, the Green View Index (GVI) is calculated for all of their segmentations, representing the percentage of vegetation visible in the analyzed images.

+The GVI results, along with the is_panoramic flag and error flags, are collected for each image.
+The results are written to a CSV file, with each row corresponding to a point in the GeoDataFrame, as soon as a thread finishes its task.

 ![png](images/3.png)